Cost of Living

 What are the key trends?

 The Implicit Regional Price Deflator measures the rate of inflation over time.
-The Tucson MSA posted modest increases in inflation in 2009, 2011, 2017, 2019, and 2021 with rates of 3.1%, 3.8%, 2.8%, 2.0% and 2.9%, respectively.
-In 2022, the rate of inflation jumped to 7.6% for the Tucson MSA, which was below the state’s rate of 10.1%.
+The Tucson MSA posted modest increases in inflation in 2009, 2011, 2012, 2017, 2019, and 2021 with rates of 3.1%, 3.8%, 2.4%, 2.8%, 2.0% and 2.8%, respectively.
+In 2022, the rate of inflation jumped to 7.6% for Tucson, which was below the state’s rate of 10.3%.
 Between 2009 and 2021 the inflation rate in Tucson averaged 1.2% per year, just slightly higher than the average rate of inflation for the state of Arizona.
 Inflation jumped significantly across the nation in 2022.
-The overall rate of inflation should decline slightly in 2023.
+Inflation declined in 2023 to 4.4% for Tucson and 5.0% in Arizona.
+That was still well above the year-over-year average between 2009 and 2021.

 How is it measured?